Topological two-body interaction obstructing trivial ground states: an indicator of fractional Chern insulators: Introduction

 The interplay between topology and interactions has recently emerged as one of the most actively studied areas in condensed matter physics.
 A pioneering example in this field is the fractional quantum Hall effect (FQHE) \cite{FQHE-exp-82,Laughlin-Wavefunction-83,yoshioka-textbook-02,halperin-fractional-textbook-20,fradkin2013field}.
 Under a strong magnetic field, Landau levels possess a topological electronic structure \cite{thouless1982quantized} and, at the same time, can be regarded as a kind of flat-band system due to their dispersionless nature.
 This allows each Landau level to serve as a strongly correlated topological system.
 The FQHE is realized at fractional fillings of such systems, where the ground states exhibit a type of topological order \cite{wen1990topological} that cannot be understood within a single-particle picture.
 In particular, the analytical properties of Landau levels have enabled the construction of useful variational wave functions, such as the Laughlin wave function \cite{Laughlin-Wavefunction-83}, which have greatly contributed to the understanding of FQHE physics.

 More recently, there has been growing interest in fractional Chern insulators (FCIs) \cite{Regnault-Bernevig-11, Bergholtz-Liu-13, Parameswaran-13, Liu-Bergholtz-review-22}, which aim to realize the physics of the FQHE in systems without magnetic fields.
-Even in the absence of a magnetic field, Chern insulators can possess Chern bands that are topologically equivalent to Landau levels \cite{Haldane-88}.
+Even in the absence of a magnetic field, Chern insulators can possess Chern bands that are topologically equivalent to Landau levels when the absolute value of the Chern number is one \cite{Haldane-88}.
 Therefore, it is natural to expect that fractional fillings of such Chern bands could give rise to states analogous to those of the FQHE.
 However, a clear limitation of this naive argument is that Chern bands do not necessarily have flat dispersion.
 Moreover, although the topological equivalence between Chern bands and Landau levels exists, it does not imply an equivalence in their one-particle electronic structures.
 As a result, the analytic properties that played a crucial role in the understanding of the FQHE is generally absent in Chern bands.

 For these reasons, the search for candidate materials for FCIs has primarily focused on identifying ideal Chern bands that mimic the analytic properties of Landau levels \cite{parameswaran2012fractional,Roy-geometry-14,Jackson-Moller-Roy-15,Claassen-Lee-Thomale-Qi-Devereaux-15, Lee-Claassen-Thomale-17}.
-Ideal Chern bands can be formulated in terms of the quantum geometric tensor, and more recently, they have been described in a unified manner within the framework of vortexability \cite{ledwith2023vortexability,fujimoto2024higher}, which offers a more intuitive connection to the Landau levels.
+Ideal Chern bands can be formulated in terms of the quantum geometric tensor, and more recently, they have been described in a unified manner within the framework of vortexability \cite{ledwith2023vortexability,fujimoto2025higher}, which offers a more intuitive connection to the Landau levels.
 In the case of twisted two-dimensional materials, where the experimental realization of FCIs has been reported \cite{li2021spontaneous,cai2023signatures,zeng2023thermodynamic,park2023observation,xu2023observation,lu2023fractional}, it has also been argued that band structures exhibiting vortexability are realized \cite{ledwith2023vortexability}.